bitscooplabs/ngrok-demo/tutorial/0005-real-world-example.md

   1. They're given the opportunity to grant your application permission to read their data.
   2. After doing so the data provider will redirect them to a URL that you set.
      Remember the "Authorization callback URL" from before?
-     If you're using the BitScoop API Toolbox, you'll have an callback URL provisioned for you automatically on the Auth API: `https://auth.api.bitscoop.com/done/[ProviderID]`.
+     If you're using the BitScoop API Toolbox, you'll have a callback URL provisioned for you automatically on the Auth API: `https://auth.api.bitscoop.com/done/[ProviderID]`.
   4. The BitScoop API Toolbox will handle completing the Connection you initially created.
   5. The BitScoop API Toolbox will finally redirect your end-user to a `redirect_url` you specify in the Provider Map and hand control of their user experience back to you.